nhejazi/macosx_fresh/README.md

 ### Manual Installation

-* For several select tools, manual installation is the easiest option.
+* For several select tools, manual installation appears to be the easiest option.
 See `manually.md` for a working list of such tools.

 ### Updates with `brew`